-Andrew Caden (fiddle) is a 16-year old sophomore at Walt Whitman High School in Bethesda, MD.
+Andrew Caden (fiddle) is a junior at Walt Whitman High School in Bethesda, MD.
 He is the 2017 All-Ireland fiddle champion (15-18) and a second place medalist in the slow air competition (15-18) at the Fleadh Cheoil in Ennis, Co.
 Clare, and also second place medalist in the 2017 Junior Fiddler of Dooney Contest in Sligo, Ireland.
 Andrew studies with the acclaimed Sligo-style fiddler Brian Conway from New York.
 Andrew has also worked with Mitch Fanning, the director of the Bog Band and coordinator of the MAD Week Irish arts summer program in Maryland.
 In 2014, Andrew received the Frankie Kennedy Memorial Scholarship awarded to traditional Irish musicians by the Greater Washington Ceili Club and serves as the Youth Officer for the O'Neill-Malcom Comhaltas Ceoltoiri Branch in the Washington DC area.
 Andrew is a regular player at traditional Irish music sessions and festivals throughout the area, and has performed at the Kennedy Center, the Irish Embassy, and for visiting political dignitaries, including Ireland's Prime Minister (Enda Kenny) in 2017.
 Andrew is predominantly influenced by many of the great Sligo-style fiddle players, most notably Brian Conway, Andy McGann, and Micheal Coleman.
 When Andrew isn't fiddling, he enjoys playing ice hockey and is a sports car enthusiast.

 Peri Leighty (fiddle) first picked up a violin the winter before she turned four, studying with a violinist named Sasha Mikhlin at the Levine School of Music.
 After an initial battle with that most dastardly of ditties, Twinkle Twinkle, Little Star, she rediscovered her love of music, thrilled by what could be done with four strings and a bow.
 When Peri was about seven, she started going to Suzuki summer camps, where she encountered a Scottish fiddle class taught by Melinda Crawford.
 There she learned about bagpipes, imitative ornamentation, crosstuning, and overall, the freedom and joy of Celtic music.
 Miss Crawford mentioned that she knew an Irish fiddle teacher who lived in the DC area, a Mitch Fanning, who ran a couple of sessions in local pubs.
 Peri found out quickly that while people are friendly in classical music, the folk community looks out for everyone.
 Not only Mitch, but many others, including members of the Bog Band watched over her and encouraged her to start tunes and learn to make sets.